Azure/azure-powershell/src/Compute/Compute/help/New-AzRestorePoint.md

 ```

 ### -DisksToExclude
-List of disk resource ids that the customer wishes to exclude from the restorepoint.
+List of disk resource Id values that the customer wishes to exclude from the restore point.
 If no disks are specified, all disks will be included.

 ```yaml
 Type: System.String[]